 Classified Business & Security Charter

-The purpose of the CBS Committee shall be to assist the Board of Directors in fulfilling its oversight responsibilities relating to the Corporation’s classified business activities and the security of personnel, data and facilities.
+2.0 Purpose.
+The purpose of the CBS Committee shall be to assist the Board of Directors in fulfilling its oversight responsibilities relating to the Corporation’s classified business activities and the security of personnel, data, and facilities.

-(i) review with the Corporation’s management the strategic, operational and financial aspects of classified business;
+3.1 review the strategic, operational and financial aspects of classified business with the Corporation’s management;

-(iii) review issues and procedures relating to the physical security of the Corporation’s facilities and employees and the security of data and information maintained by the Corporation within the Corporation’s business or on behalf of its customers.
+3.3 review issues and procedures relating to the physical security of the Corporation’s facilities and employees and the security of data and information maintained by the Corporation within the Corporation’s business or on behalf of its customers;

-The CBS Committee shall hold at least one meeting per year.
+5.0 Procedures.
+The CBS Committee shall hold at least two meetings per year and shall meet with management and separately in executive session without management.
 Minutes shall be maintained in accordance with the classified nature of the material.

-While the CBS Committee has the power and responsibilities set forth in this charter, it is not the responsibility of the CBS Committee to plan or conduct audits or to determine that the Corporation’s financial statements, as they relate to classified business activities, security issues or security breaches, are complete and accurate and are in accordance with accounting principles generally accepted in the United States.
-This is the responsibility of management and the independent auditors.
-It also is not the responsibility of the CBS Committee to assure that the Corporation’s classified business activities or procedures relating to the security of personnel or data are in compliance with laws and regulations and the Corporation’s Code of Ethics and Business Conduct.
-It is recognized that certain programs may have special or compartmentalized access requirements, with limited availability to obtain such access, and it is not the responsibility or obligation of the CBS Committee to obtain access to information pertaining to such programs.
+6.0 Limitations Inherent in the CBS Committee’s Role.
+Although the CBS Committee has the power and responsibilities set forth in this charter, it is not the responsibility of the CBS Committee to plan or conduct audits or to determine that the Corporation’s financial statements, as they relate to classified business activities, security issues or security breaches, are complete and accurate and are in accordance with accounting principles generally accepted in the United States.
+It is recognized that certain programs may have special or compartmentalized access requirements, with limited availability to obtain such access.
+The Corporation will request such access from government security organizations for the CBS Committee as required to perform its duties; it is not the responsibility or obligation of the CBS Committee to routinely acquire and maintain continuous access to such programs.

 - James O. Ellis, Jr. – Chairman